-001 Child Growth and Development (3) UC:CSU
+001 Child Growth and Development (3)

+Dept. of Social Services DS1.
 Prerequisite: Self-placement into ENGLISH 101 or E.S.L.
 110. Required for all Child Development majors.
 Required for Child Development Certificate.

 Developmental theories from pre-natal to adolescents will be covered in this course.
 The following developmental domains will be discussed: physical, mental, social and emotional.
 This course will examine the major developmental milestones for children from conception through adolescence in the physical, social, emotional, and cognitive domains.
 Emphasis is placed on issues that affect typical and atypical development through the study of theories, research and child observations.